rippedpiracy/site/docs/PC Software/software.md

 **[DirtyWarez](https://forum.dirtywarez.com/)**

-Good Forum for Software Piracy and other Warez with popular for it's Rquests section.
+Good Forum for Software Piracy and other Warez with popular for its Requests section.